About This Course

 GCSEs: applicants must normally have, or be working towards, a minimum of five GCSE grades A*-C/9-4 including GCSE Welsh or English first language and Mathematics/Numeracy and Biology/Science (or a recognised alternative qualification*), but consideration is given to individual circumstances.

-- A-Levels: Minimum grades CC, must include Biology.
-General Studies and Key Skills not normally accepted.
+- A-Levels: Minimum grades BC, must include Biology at A2.
+General Studies and Key Skills not normally accepted

-- BTEC National Extended Diploma, in a science related subject, including Biology modules: MPP - MMP
+- BTEC National Extended Diploma: minimum MMP in a science related subject, must include Biology modules

-- Cambridge Technical Extended Diploma in a science related subject, including Biology modules: MPP
+- Cambridge Technical Extended Diploma: minimum MMP in a science related subject, must including Biology modules

 - T-Levels: May be considered on a case-by-case basis in a science related subject (must include Biology modules with Pass required as minimum, please contact us for advice).